BugBusterSWE/burstmake/README.md

 #### Hotpoint
 Alright, now we have learned how to write a topic and use inheritance to avoid multiple similar tsconfig.json files, how do we specify the subsets of the project in which we want to use it?

 Well, is simple.
-In the burstmake.json file there must be a `hotpoint` attribute where are indicated the directories of project to use as topics.
+In the burstmake.json file there must be an 'hotpoint' attribute in which is stated the association topic-folder.

 This is an example:
 ```json